 In Germany, the tax audit for the years 1998 until 2001 has been finalized, except for Fresenius Helios.
 With respect to Fresenius Helios, the tax audit for the fiscal year 2001 has not been finalized yet.
 All results of the completed tax audits are already sufficiently recognized in the financial statements as of December 31, 2007.
 The fiscal years 2002 to 2005 are currently under audit.
 All further fiscal years are open to tax audits.
-Fresenius Medical Care filed a lawsuit against the decision of the tax authority regarding the disallowance of certain deductions taken for fiscal year 1997 and has included the related unrecognized tax benefit in the total unrecognized tax benefit noted on the following page.
+Fresenius Medical Care filed a lawsuit against the decision of the tax authority regarding the disallowance of certain deductions taken for fiscal year 1997.
 An adverse determination in this litigation could have a material adverse effect on Fresenius Medical Care's results of operations and liquidity in the relevant reporting period.

 In the United States, Fresenius Medical Care filed claims for refunds contesting the Internal Revenue Service's (IRS) disallowance of FMCH's deductions of civil settlement payments in prior year tax returns.
-As a result of a settlement agreement with the IRS to resolve the appeal of the IRS's disallowance of deductions for the civil settlement payments made to qui tam relators in connection with the resolution of the 2000 investigation, Fresenius Medical Care received a refund in September 2008 of US\$ 37 million, inclusive of interest.
+As a result of a settlement agreement with the IRS to resolve the appeal of the IRS's disallowance of deductions for the civil settlement payments made to qui tam relators in connection with the resolution of the 2000 investigation, Fresenius Medical Care received a refund in September 2008 of US\$37 million, inclusive of interest.
 The settlement agreement preserves the right to continue to pursue claims in the US Federal courts for refund of all other disallowed deductions.
-The unrecognized tax benefit relating to these deductions is included in the total unrecognized tax benefit noted on the following page.
 The Federal tax audit in the United States for the years 2002 through 2004 has been completed and the IRS has issued its report.
 The audit report includes disallowance of a material amount of deductions taken during the audit period for interest expense related to intercompany mandatorily redeemable preferred securities.
 Fresenius Medical Care has filed a protest over the disallowed deductions and will avail itself of all remedies.
 An adverse determination with respect to any of the disputed disallowances could have a material adverse effect on Fresenius Group's cash flows, tax expenses, net income and earnings per share.
 Fiscal years 2005 and 2006 are currently under audit, 2007 and 2008 are open to audit.
 There are a number of state audits in progress and various years are open to audit in other states.
 All expected results have been recognized in the consolidated financial statements.